cwnorton/shell-novice/00-intro.md

 that's 5000 * 20 = 100,000 seconds, which is around 30 hours.
 That's time Lynne simply doesn't have.
-What's more, her PhD requires that she does this whole thing again with newspaper articles from another country---she's planning on doing that next year.
+What's more, her PhD requires that she does this whole thing again with newspaper articles from another country—she's planning on doing that next year.

 The next few lessons will explore what she should do instead of slaving away typing everything by hand.